ParadoxGameConverters/provinceMapper/README.md

 ## Extra Tools
 ### Triangulation

 Triangulation can be useful in heavily distorted areas where maps differ to a large degree.
-It will attempt to show you where the mouse pointer from map A fould appear on map B, if they were similar.
+It will attempt to show you where the mouse pointer from map A would appear on map B, if they were similar.

 1. Enable triangulation on the toolbar.
 2. Select 3 points on each map.
 Try to target geographical features such as lakes, coastline, mountain ridges and similar.